 This course is designed to enable students to learn the introductory techniques of collection, presentation, analysis and interpretation of data.
 Correlation methods, analysis of various dispersion, sampling, quality control, reliability, mathematical models and regression analysis are also studied.
 Students will become proficient in use of computer technology such as Excel.
-Prerequisites: MATH 0471 and EDUC 1100 or PSYC 1200
+Course fee.
+Prerequisites: TSI complete in STEM or non-STEM Mathematics or a satisfactory score on an Algebra placement test.